by Anthony Calamito

-The new bill promotes several good ideas:
+The updated version of the bill promotes several good ideas:

 - Section 2 defines the term ‘geospatial data’ for the federal government